Terms and Privacy •

 Organisations will need clear consent from individuals where data processing is based on consent.
 They must be able to prove individuals have given consent to process their data (Article 7).

-When organisations collect personal data, they are obliged to divulge certain information in accordance with Article 13.
+When organizations collect personal data, they are obliged to divulge certain information in accordance with Article 13.

 Articles 12-23 introduce the individual rights covered by the GDPR.
 Generally, the GDPR extends individual rights to personal data.